Chandu4143/sustainability-lens/README.md

 - Use Docker containers for deployment
 - Implement background task processing

+## DECISIONS

+See `DECISIONS.md` for a concise write-up on product choices and tradeoffs.

 ## 🔍 ESG Frameworks Supported

 The system can detect and classify initiatives from 15+ major ESG frameworks: